Waste Bin Collection 2023: Information For Commercial Waste 🚛

-One of the biggest issues with food waste – is that it is extremely heavy and can make general waste bin hire very expensive (as general waste costs increase with bin weight).
+One of the biggest issues with food waste is that it is extremely heavy and can make general waste bin collection hire very expensive (as general waste costs increase with bin weight).

 Operating a worm farm in your garden can be a great method to dispose of your organic food waste.
 We can also see that it can reduce waste bin collection weights.
-There is a very good article on the topic at yourenergysavings.com.au – which we quote from below:
+There is a very good article on the topic at yourenergysavings.com.au, which we quote from below:

 “Worms eat organic waste and turn it into liquid fertiliser and worm castings (the organic material that has been digested by the worms).
 Both of these products can be used on your garden and on your pot plants to keep them thriving.”